Who are we, and what do we do?

 Unless stated otherwise on our Home page, we meet in York every month on the first Tuesday, at 7.30pm in the Priory Street Centre, York YO1 6ET.
 York rail station is about 5 to 10 minutes walk away from Priory Street, and the nearest public car park is at Nunnery Lane.

-You do not need to be a member to attend our meetings.
+You do not need to be a member to attend our talks.
 However, we do ask for a £2 attendance fee from non-members to help towards the room hire costs.
 If you do decide to join us, a year's subscription is £20 (£10 for those on low income).

 If you're already a member of Humanists UK, we give you your first year's membership with us for free.

-We also meet up socially throughout the year with restaurant visits and regular Book and Philosophy clubs.
+We also meet up socially throughout the year with restaurant visits and regular Book and Philosophy groups.